pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 ## Experimental Model: Adding Correlation Structure

 We might think that there is a correlation among the alternative goods that we should capture too.
+We can capture those effects in so far as they exist by placing a multvariate normal prior on the intercepts, (or alternatively the beta parameters).
+In addition we add information about how the effect of income influences the utility accorded to each alternative.

 ```{code-cell} ipython3
 coords = {